domhnallohanlon/thunkable_book_1/bbs.md

 ![Thunka-boards](img/Thunka-boards.png)

+## Community

+If you have any questions about this chapter feel free to ask over in the [thunkable community forum](http://community.thunkable.com/t/teoc-1-thunkaboards/2773?u=domhnall)

 ## 1. Display Text in a Label

 To get started with we'll take some text from a textbox and display it in a label.